Can pets eat Chive?

 Description

-Chives are sold fresh in small bunches or clamshells.
-They are used as a garnish on baked potatoes, eggs, dips, and cream cheese spreads.
-Dried chives show up in ranch seasoning, soup mixes, and herb blends.
+Chives are used as a garnish on baked potatoes, eggs, dips, and cream cheese spreads.
+Dried chives appear in ranch seasoning, soup mixes, and herb blends.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.